db0/Android-Netrunner-OCTGN/scripts/Autoscripts_legend.md

 ### -warn

 The warn modulator merely provides some information to the player, and occasionally allows them to abort the operation, if they're not ready.

+### -chk

+Used by the RollX core command to see if the dice results needs to match a specific number